Community Energy Use

 Analysis of Performance

-Electricity use per capita was over 12 percent lower in the fourth quarter compared to the baseline year of 2005.
+Electricity use per capita was over 13.4 percent lower in the first quarter of 2015 compared to the baseline year of 2005.
 This was a higher number than the same period in 2014, though still below the target value.
 The summer was very warm in 2015, which contributed to higher electricity use.
 Continued declines in per capita electricity use while the local economy is growing indicates that customers are aware of their usage, continuing efficiency programs, construction methods and on-going improvements in the availability of efficient products and services.
 2015 targets were revised to 10% and will be reviewed as a part of the Energy Policy update in 2015.
 For the year in 2014, the annual electricity use per capita was also over 13% lower.

 Percent change in electricity use (kilowatt hours or kWh) per capita compared to 2005 (baseline year) The metric is evaluated quarterly, and is one measure of the community's energy efficiency.